Follow-up actions

 Analysis of bird activity phases

-In order to extract a map of the birds' preferred foraging habitats.
+In order to extract a map of the preferential habitats of birds for their search for food.

-The capture and departure of the Alcids will be carried out near the cliffs of Cap Fréhel.
+The capture and fitting of the Alcidae will be carried out near the cliffs of Cap Fréhel.

 }

-The monitoring will take place over a period of several months, which will include data collection on the alkids of Cape Frehel as well as preparation of fieldwork, data analysis and the drafting of the annual report.
+Monitoring will take place over a period of several months, which will include the collection of data on the alcids of Cap Fréhel as well as the preparation of field work, data analysis and writing of the annual report.

 Reduction measures